Digital Declutter: The Ultimate Guide to Declutter Your Digital Life

 Digital declutter: Your computer

 This may be a biggie depending on how well-used your computer is and how organised you are digitally.
-This section of the guide will take you through some steps that will help you to organise and speed up your computer.
+This section of the guide will take you through some steps to help you to organise and speed up your computer.

 - Organise your files.
 Organising the files on your computer will probably be the biggest task of this digital declutter.